windsorio/browse/packages/docs/generatedReadme.md

 ## std

-The root scope that contains all the basic/standard functions and variables
+The root scope that contains all the basic/standard rules and variables

 ### Rules